About the Conservatory of Music

 - A collection of more than 1,500 musical instruments of the highest quality - all available for student use.

-- Exceptional facilities that include five concert halls and 156 practice rooms.
+- Exceptional facilities that include five concert halls and 15o-plus practice rooms with windows.

 - Oberlin owns 234 Steinway pianos, and the conservatory's concert and recital halls, classrooms, teaching studios, and most practice rooms are equipped with Steinway grands.